surveycto/scto-encryption/docs/crypto.md

     key = encryption1.key

-This "key" is a `CryptoKey` object that stores the encryption key, which will be used to both encrypt and decrypt your data.
+This "key" is a [`CryptoKey`](#cryptokey) object that stores the encryption key, which will be used to both encrypt and decrypt your data.

-To encrypt your data, use the Encryption.encrypt() method, which takes the UTF-8 message as an argument:
+To encrypt your data, use the `Encryption.encrypt()` method, which takes the encoded message as an argument:

     encrypted = encryption1.encrypt(secret_message)

-This will create an `Encrypted` object, which stores encryption information.
+This will create an [`Encrypted`](#encrypted) object, which stores encryption information.
 It has various variables that are later used to decrypt your data, including the ciphertext (the encrypted data) and the IV (which was used to help encrypt your data).
 However, it does NOT include the encryption key.

 ### Part 3: Decryption